 William Everett Preston (2 September 1946-6 June 2006) was a soul musician from Houston, Texas.
-Along with Tony Sheridan, he was one of just two non-members to receive a performance credit on a Beatles record.
+Along with Tony Sheridan, he was one of just two non-members to receive top billing on a Beatles record.

 Billy Preston first met The Beatles while touring with Little Richard's band in 1962.
 At the time The Beatles were the opening act, and were yet to find fame beyond their home city.

-They met again in 1969, during the fraught sessions for the Let It Be album and film.
-George Harrison, unwilling to further endure the animosity within the group, had walked out of the studio and gone to a Ray Charles concert in London, where he saw Preston playing the organ.
+They met again in 1969, during the sessions for the Let It Be album and film.
+George Harrison had recently gone to a Ray Charles concert in London, where he saw Preston playing the organ.

-Harrison brought Preston back into the studio, where his enthusiasm and easy-going personality helped ease the tensions.
+Harrison invited brought Preston into the studio, where his enthusiasm and easy-going personality helped ease the tensions.
+At the time Preston was in London to film some BBC television appearances.

 John Lennon was in favour of making Preston a full member of the band; Paul McCartney disagreed, saying there was little point as the band was close to splitting.
 Nevertheless, he worked with The Beatles from 22-31 January 1969, playing Fender Rhodes electric piano and a Lowrey DSO Heritage organ.